Empowering STEM Education Professionals Programme

 meriSTEM@NIE aims to lead and catalyse STEM (science, technology, engineering, and mathematics) education research, teaching, and partnerships in Singapore so that future generations of educators, learners, and citizens can harness relevant STEM knowledge and skills to address current and emerging challenges and adapt to an ever-changing and progressing landscape.

-It organises the Empowering STEM Education Professionals Programme (ESEPP) to enhance the quality of STEM literacy; build a community of STEM educators in Singapore; encourage more pervasive adoption of STEM education in schools located in Singapore; and build partnerships between schools, NIE, and industries for STEM education in Singapore.
+It organises the Empowering STEM Education Professionals Programme (ESEPP) to enhance the quality of STEM literacy; build a community of STEM educators worldwide; encourage more pervasive adoption of STEM education in schools located across the globe; and build partnerships between schools, NIE, and industries for STEM education globally.

 Participants attend a workshop before the competition to understand the principles of designing an instructional lesson package that incorporates the elements of STEM.
 As part of the competition, participants submit an instructional lesson package based on a theme proposed by the organisers.
 This is followed by a sharing session where participants, industry partners, and faculty from institutes of higher learning gather to converse, share, and learn from each other.
 ESEPP is held at a national level and is open to all primary and secondary school teachers.